Home > Sports betting > More BetMGM betting violations revealed in Massachusetts

 | By Jill R. Dorson

 An external audit commissioned by BetMGM in Massachusetts revealed multiple potential violations of state wagering regulations.
-The Massachusetts Gaming Commission (MGC) decided Wednesday (2 October) to handle the newly found violations and two existing ones in a single adjudicatory hearing.
+The Massachusetts Gaming Commission (MGC) decided on Wednesday (2 October) to handle the newly found violations and two existing ones in a single adjudicatory hearing.

 BetMGM H1